pingcap/django-tidb/README.md

 ## Supported versions

-- TiDB 5.x (tested with 5.1.x)
+- TiDB 4.0 and newer
-- Django 3.x (tested with 3.2.x)
+- Django 3.x and 4.0
-- mysqlclient 2.0.3
-- Python 3.6 and newer (tested with Python 3.8)
+- Python 3.6 and newer(must match Django's Python version requirement)

-## Testing
+## Test

 create your virtualenv with: